michaelsalton/Fire-Shader/README.md

-# ShaderBoy
+# TheRealSlimShader

 A lightweight C++ material and shader support library built on top of SFML, designed to make shader management and material application simple and intuitive.

 ## Overview

-ShaderBoy provides a clean, object-oriented approach to working with shaders in SFML applications.
-Instead of manually managing shader uniforms and textures, ShaderBoy abstracts this complexity into reusable Material classes that can be easily applied to any drawable object.
+TheRealSlimShader provides a clean, object-oriented approach to working with shaders in SFML applications.
+Instead of manually managing shader uniforms and textures, TheRealSlimShader abstracts this complexity into reusable Material classes that can be easily applied to any drawable object.

 ## Key Features